What’s The Best Transmission Fluid?

-The Allison transmission in your Duramax truck is a meticulously engineered, incredibly durable, purpose-built piece of machinery that is designed for thousands of miles of trouble-free usage.
-Yes, the Allison transmission is designed to go the distance but this is not one of those “set it and forget” types of scenarios.
-Unlike your favorite late-night infomercial, the Allison transmission requires specific maintenance and specific parts to ensure it stays running for years to come.
+The Allison transmission in your Duramax truck is a carefully crafted, strong, purpose-built piece of equipment that can endure many miles of trouble-free use.
+The Allison transmission is made to last, but it's not a "set it and forget" affair.
+Unlike what you see on TV, it needs specific maintenance and parts to keep running for years.

-When it comes time to maintaining your Duramax truck, you’re probably wondering what the best transmission fluid for your Allison transmission is.
+When it comes time to maintain your Duramax truck, you’re probably wondering what the best transmission fluid for your Allison transmission is.
 Don’t worry, we’ve got you covered!

 Let’s get into the thick of it and talk all about automatic transmission fluid!

 Transmission fluid is essentially a base (synthetic or conventional) oil with specific additives that are designed to work with hardworking transmissions.
 Among the additives that you can find in automatic transmission fluid are:

 - Friction modifiers that help the fluid stick to metal better

 - Detergents, dispersants, and surfactants (which protect and clean metal surfaces)

 - Anti-foam additives and antioxidant compounds to inhibit oxidation and "boil-off"